piyushs1990/svg-squasher/README.md

 ## Submission
 - Create a fork of this repo
 - Commit and push your code to your forked repo as many times as you want
-- Make sure that the app can be run from the command line using 'node <app name>'.
+- Make sure that the app can be run from the command line using 'node app.js'.
 - Submit a pull request to the master branch when you're done.
 Congrats!